Flood Coats, Bleeds, Cut Tolerances & Pick Limits

-Flood coats are primarily used to produce a solid white background for the colors of your print.
+Flood coats are used to produce a solid white background for the colors of your print.
+Some people will also call this "Primer".
 Without a flood coat application the colors of your print will appear faded and transparent.
 Some customers will ask for us to remove the flood coat so that their image produces a stained glass look when applied to a window but this does not produce a very realistic results because of the way glass traps and refracts light.
 Printed surfaces are flat and do not refract but rather reflect light.
 The end result is less than desirable.
+Therefore we do not make this an available option but will allow it upon special request.
+We just urge customers to really know what to expect before placing their order.
+Custom printed products are non-refundable and cannot be returned.
+Our best advice: Order one as a test run to confirm it serves the purpose you're looking for before ordering larger quantities.

 We normally apply flood coats on clear products like vinyl and static cling.
 We also apply flood coats on face clings and face adhesive decals since these products are manufactured by printing on clear materials in reverse so that you can see the design through the material.
 Flood coats are not needed on other substrates like dog tags, car magnets and vinyl decals that are not clear because these products are solid and already contain a white background.